Zara-Tyrer/MERNproject-partA/README.md

 #### Tech Stack
-The application is created using the MERN stack, which consistes of the following technology running in a Node.js environment:
+The application is created using the MERN stack, which consists of the following technology running in a Node.js environment:

 Storage
 - A Mongo Database to manage data about appointments, customers (with appropriate authentication via passport in the server, and client) and orders.